davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.wordplay/index.md

 ![Wordplay](figures/wordplay.jpg)

-After losing many times, David got to thinking about how the game was written.
-Surely, the puzzles aren't curated and made by hand... there's too many possibilities!
+As he kept losing, because there are a lot of 3-letter words he didn't know existed, David got to thinking about how the game was written.
+Surely, each puzzle wasn't curated by someone... there's just too many possibilities to handcraft!
 To accomplish gameplay, the computer must run some internal algorithm to determine a list of possible English words of lengths 3-to-6 that can be formed using the letters of the root word.
 For instance, if the selected 6-letter root word is "popped", then the following words can be formed using a subset of its letters: "popped" (by default), "pop", "ode", "dope", "pope", "pod", and "pep".

 We don't know how to manipulate graphics (yet) using JavaScript, so we'll simulate this game in the text console.
 To give you a hint on how many there are, the computer lists the possible words in hidden form (think Hangman).
 Every correct answer will reveal a hidden word, and it's up to the player to try to guess them all.
 For instance, after guessing a few on the root word "popped", it might display: